-The NYIT College of Osteopathic Medicine is guided by its mission to train outstanding physicians spanning the continuum of medical education that encompasses pre-clinical education, clinical education, and graduate medical education.
+NYIT College of Osteopathic Medicine is guided by its mission to train outstanding physicians, spanning the continuum of medical education that encompasses pre-clinical education, clinical education, and graduate medical education.

-Please note, the method of delivery of a course may be modified at any time and for any reason.
+Please note, the method of delivery of a course may be modified at any time as permitted by governmental and/or accreditor regulations.